7 proven hacks to remove yellow stains from your mattress and pillows

 ♬ original sound - 𝗍rᥱ᥎і᥆ᥒ

-Baking soda will do two things, it’ll break down the proteins in the stains making it easier to lift and it’ll neutralize any odors.
-Strip your bed and give the surface a thorough vacuum before sprinkling a generous amount of baking soda over the mattress.
+But how do you apply it?
+Strip your bed and give the surface a thorough vacuum (ideally with a specialized mattress vacuum), before sprinkling a generous amount of baking soda over the mattress.

-Leave this for a few hours, and the longer you leave it, the better it’ll work, before vacuuming it up.
-The baking soda alone will work with light yellow staining for stubborn stains, follow the next tip.
+Leave this for a few hours (the longer you leave it, the better it’ll work).
+Then return with the vacuum to pick up the powder.
+The baking soda alone will work with light yellow staining.
+But for stubborn stains, we recommend turning the baking soda into a paste (see next tip).

 5. Make a baking soda paste

-If you’re trying to tackle tough yellow stains on your mattress and pillows then this baking soda paste will work wonders.
-Take a cup of baking soda, two tablespoon of white vinegar, a couple of drops of essential oils and a tablespoon of water.
+Mix together a cup of baking soda, two tablespoons of white vinegar, a couple of drops of essential oils and a tablespoon of water.

-Mix it together, the paste needs to be thick so when you have the right consistency apply it to the stains.
-Leave to fully dry, which may take a couple of hours and then vacuum up.
+This should turn into a paste that you can apply to stains on your mattress.
+Leave the paste to fully dry, which may take a couple of hours and then vacuum up.
 If the stain is still visible then repeat the process.

 6. Try hydrogen peroxide